Yvette d'Entremont: Biography

-D'Entremont was born in Newburyport, Massachusetts and raised in New Hampshire.
-She currently lives in Oakland.
+D'Entremont was born in Newburyport, Massachusetts, and raised in New Hampshire.
+She currently lives in Oakland, California.
 She has bachelor's degrees in theater and chemistry and a master's degree in forensic science.
 She is a graduate of Emmanuel College, where she was recognized with cum laude honors and distinction in her field.

 When d'Entremont began to suffer what she described as "the worst headache of my life", which lasted for eight months before relief, she tried various remedies and attempted different diets, going vegan or all organic.
-None of these things helped her, and she eventually got the right diagnosis (Ehlers-Danlos Syndrome) and the right medical treatments for her condition.
+None of these things helped her, and she eventually got the right diagnosis (Hemicrania continua and Ehlers–Danlos Syndrome) and the right medical treatments for her condition.
 D'Entremont also suffers from celiac disease, an autoimmune disorder associated with the consumption of gluten.
 She cites these experiences as her motivation for becoming a blogger and debunking diet myths.

 D'Entremont has worked for Global Systems Technologies (a DHS contractor), Calloway Labs, and Amvac Chemical Corp in analytical chemistry, and was an adjunct professor at Emmanuel College.